• About/Start Here

 Promotions can include discounts on hotels, food, bus tours, and attractions.
 A simple web search can often reveal many travel discounts.

-Cruise lines may offer promotions from time to time or discounts based on state of residence.
-Cruises can sometimes be cheaper than traditional vacations since most food and travel are included in the price.
+Cruise lines may occasionally offer promotions or discounts based on state of residence.
+Cruises are sometimes cheaper than traditional vacations since most food and travel are included.
 However, if you travel without a plan and daily budget, you may be tempted to overspend on shopping, food, alcohol, or excursions.

 Be Flexible As Possible